nils-imhoff/ansible-bsd-tutorial/chapters/03-config/README.md

-# Exercise 03 - Ansible Config file
+# Chapter 03 - Ansible Config file

 Ansible checks for configuration in the following order: